intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * The RFC Series Consulting Editor

-The appointing bodies shall determine their own processes for appointing RSAB members, such as provision for an open nominations period (note that appointment of the RSCE is described below).
-If it becomes necessary to replace an RSAB member for any reason, then for the sake of continuity the appointing body should appoint a new member to complete the former member's term.
+The appointing bodies shall determine their own processes for appointing RSAB members (note that processes related to the RSCE are described below).
+Each appointing body shall have the power to remove its appointed RSAB member at its discretion at any time.
 Appointing bodies should ensure that voting members are seated at all times and should fill any vacancies with all due speed, if necessary on a temporary basis.
 In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall appoint a temporary member until the IRTF chair or ISE has been appointed by the IAB.

 In the case of vacancies by voting members, the RSAB shall operate as follows: